 ADPAC Political Report

-ADPAC has joined with the Rothenberg and Gonzales Political Report to bring all the latest Election reporting and analysts to you.
+ADPAC has joined with Nathan Gonzales with Inside Politics to bring all the latest Election reporting and analysts to you.
 Click on the links below to view the reports.

 September 2, 2016: Fight for the Senate